Preheat oven to 325 degrees. Line a muffin pan with paper liners.

-Place into the oven and bake for 5-6 minutes, or until golden brown.
+Place into the oven and bake for 5-6 minutes.

 Remove from the oven and let it cool completely.

-Add in the sour cream, sugar, eggs, lemon juice, and lemon zest.
+Add in the sour cream, sugar, eggs, and vanilla.

 Mix until well combined, making sure to scrap the sides of the bowl.